etingof/snmpsim/README.txt

 useful to present the same simulated device to different SNMP Managers differently.

-When running in --v2c-arch mode, Simulator would attempt to find device file to fullfill a request by probing files by paths  constructed from request data.
+When running in --v2c-arch mode, Simulator (version 0.1.4 and later) would attempt to find device file to fullfill a request by probing files by paths constructed from pieces of request data.
 This path construction rules are as follows:

 <community> / <transport-ID> / <source-address> .snmprec
 <community> / <transport-ID> .snmprec
 <community> .snmprec

-In other words, Simulator first tries to take community name and destination and source addresses into account.
+In other words, Simulator first tries to take community name, destination and source addresses into account.
 If that does not match any existing file, the next probe would use community name and destination address.
 The last resort is to probe files by just community name, as described in previous chapters.

-Transport ID is an OID that identifies transport endpoint (e.g. protocol, address and port).
+Transport ID is an OID that also identifies local transport endpoint (e.g. protocol, local address and port Simulator is listening on).
 It is reported by the Simulator on startup for each endpoint it is listening on.

 When mapping source-address into a file, the following transformation rules apply: